Crispy Vegan Brussels Sprouts Tacos

 - your favourite hot sauce, I love Valentina's here

-- your fave vegan mayo, don't skip this!
+- vegan mayo, don't skip this!

 - shredded cabbage, cilantro or parsley